-José Méndez is currently a junior at EWU and is double majoring in Criminal Justice and Sociology.
-Mr. Méndez is a first generation college student who recently graduated from Yakima Valley Community College (YVCC) with an Associate’s of Arts Degree, in March of 2011 (with Honors) respectively.
-Since coming to EWU he has held a cumulative GPA of 3.82 in his field of study and overall GPA of 3.64; he was also accepted to the prestigious TRiO Ronald E. McNair Post Baccalaureate Achievement Program during winter quarter of 2012 and has conducted research during the summer of 2012.
+José Méndez is currently a junior at EWU and is double majoring in Criminal Justice and Sociology with a minor in Psychology.
+Mr. Méndez is a first generation college student who recently graduated from Yakima Valley Community College (YVCC) with an Associate's of Arts Degree, in March of 2011 (with Honors) respectively.
+Since coming to EWU he has held a cumulative GPA of 3.80 in his field of study.
+He was also accepted to the prestigious TRiO Ronald E. McNair Post Baccalaureate Achievement Program during winter quarter of 2012 and has conducted research during the summer of 2012 and through the 2012-2013 academic school year.

 Mr. Méndez is 28 years old, and is from Sunnyside, WA, which is located in the Lower Valley of Yakima.
-Mr. Méndez is a father of two children, Destiny Emily Méndez (5), and Jordan David Méndez (2).
+He is the father of two children, Destiny Emily Méndez (6), and Jordan David Méndez (3).
 He was born in August of 1984 and graduated from Sunnyside High School (SHS) in June of 2002.
 Upon graduating from SHS, Mr. Méndez was awarded two scholarships for academic achievements and attended YVCC for the 2002-2003 academic years.
-After successfully finishing his first year at YVCC Mr. Méndez entered the workforce for several years, working in a variety of fields and eventually finding a position working for Grandview School District in Grandview, WA.
-Realizing what he wanted to do to help the people in his community, Méndez returned to college to make that dream a reality.
+After successfully finishing his first year at YVCC Mr. Méndez entered the workforce for several years, working in a variety of fields and short thereafter was hired by Grandview School District in Grandview, WA.
+Realizing what he wanted to do to help those in his community, Méndez returned to college to make that dream a reality.
 Upon returning to YVCC to finish his Associates Degree, he was awarded two additional scholarships for academic achievement.

 Mr. Méndez plans on moving forward in his academic career using the knowledge and tools obtained through the McNair program to ensure his goal of obtaining a doctoral degree in the field of Sociology.
 Mr. Méndez hopes to one day work as a Juvenile Justice Administrator while teaching at the university level.
-As a starting point to his career choice, Mr. Méndez was recently hired as the universities Associate Justice for the ASEWU council in May of 2012 and will begin work during fall of 2013.
+As a starting point to his career choice, Mr. Méndez was hired as the universities Associate Justice for the ASEWU Legislative Branch in May of 2012.

-Summer 2012 McNair Internship Faculty Research Mentor: Dr. Kerryn Bell, EWU SociologyAbstract: Juvenile Delinquency: A Macro Perspective
+2012 TRiO McNair Research Internship- Juvenile Delinquency: A Macro Perspective

 Mendez, Jose (Karen Bell), Department of Sociology and Justice Studies, Eastern Washington University, Washington